 It’s also simple when it comes to tap choices – the Scandi look is all about monobloc or single lever taps.
 Both have a single spout, curve over the sink and only require one tap hole - look for black ones to match a black sink.

-Cooking and eating together are the cornerstones of a Scandinavian kitchen, yet the look is all about keeping things simple and functional.
+Cooking and eating together are the cornerstones of a Scandinavian kitchen.
+However, the look is all about keeping things simple and functional.
 Because of that, built-in ovens and ceramic or induction hobs look best.
 Built-in ovens - available as either singles or doubles - sit discreetly amongst the kitchen's cabinets and drawers, while the hobs fit on top of a worktop and are minimalist and unobtrusive.

-The Scandinavian look is all about white walls and floors creating a clean and bright effect.
+The Scandinavian look is all about white surfaces, creating a clean and bright effect.
 This is then injected with pattern and texture - great ways to add interest to a white space without using too much colour.
 Create texture with paintable wallpaper.
-With its raised patterns, this wallpaper can be painted your chosen shade of white and yet still adds character and subtle style to add depth to your look.
+With its raised patterns, you can paint it your chosen shade of white.
+It still adds character and depth to your look.

-Scandi style isn't completely against colour - it just prefers to use dramatic flourishes in a handful of coordinated shades rather than a rainbow of colours everywhere.
+Scandi style isn't completely against colour - it just prefers to use dramatic flourishes in a handful of shades rather than a rainbow of colours.
 If you're feeling arty, get handy with a paint brush and create some geometric shapes on the walls.
-Or if your walls are off limits, add a colourful splashback for a bright pop of colour that will draw the eye.
+Or, if your walls are off limits, add a colourful splashback for a bright pop that will draw the eye.

 Moving from the wall to the floor, it’s common for the Scandinavian kitchen to have either a pale wooden floor or monochrome tiles.
 Both of these looks can be created with our vinyl flooring available in sheet form, self-adhesive tiles and planks.
 Vinyl is comfortable underfoot, cost effective and easy to install and remove when you redecorate.

-Statement lighting is a popular look with the Scandi kitchen, with coloured pendant lighting another great way to bring colour into the white space.
-Alternatively, add light and colour with coloured or colour-changing lighting.
-We love Philips Hue smart lighting - available as light bulbs, strip lighting or portable lamps - that not only change colour but can also be controlled remotely through an app on your smartphone or tablet.
+Statement lighting is a popular look with the Scandi kitchen.
+Use pendant lighting to bring colour into the white space.
+Alternatively, add light and colour with counter and cabinet lighting.
+Our Tasuke (pictured) lights replaces the base of the Caraway wall cabinet, providing light both inside and below the cabinet.
+We love Philips Hue smart lighting - available as light bulbs, strip lighting or portable lamps.
+Not only can they change colour, but you can control them through an app on your smartphone or tablet.
 The strip lighting can be cut to fit any size and attaches to any surface with the tape supplied.
 Place under your cabinets or shelves and enjoy the colour sequences lighting up your white walls.

 Accessories are all about bold colours or geometric prints.
 If you’ve gone for white walls and floor, introduce colour with a rug - one of the style staples of the Scandinavian look.
 While your wooden flooring is also warm in texture, a rug adds an extra level of softness and comfort and helps zone the space.
 For narrow kitchens, add a runner down the centre of the room, while in bigger kitchens place the rug in front of the oven or sink for an unconventional way to protect your floor from splashes.
-Check out our Elyza rugs available in a trio of colours.
-Or why not choose one of our Larissa rugs which combine classic, Scandinavian geometric design and are available in subtle tones of turquoise, grey or pink?
+Our black and white Harrieta rugs which combine classic Scandinavian and geometric design are also available as a door mat and runner.